Pages

 Hello folks,

-We made a visit to the old town last Sunday, and we were very lucky, as the weather is starting to get warmer, not much rain heading our way.
-The tour started at Naamsestraat 3 and then we moved to the magnificent front of the building.
-The city hall construction started in 1439 and it passed by several modifications since them.
-The impressive 236 statues of public figures we can see nowadays were just added around 1850 and the staircase dates back to 1709.
-The statues we see are also not the original ones, which are saved in the attic.
-Can you imagine how it looked like before those modifications?
-One of the highlights was to take time to observe the little-carved bases of the statues niches representing scenes from the Bible about sin and punishment, as the story of Adam and Eve.
-Those figures are from the original project and it served as a warning, to keep the order and good behaviour of the medieval population of Leuven.
-I love to learn about history and society through architecture!
+We visited the Old Town last Sunday, fortunate to have warmer weather with not much rain in the forecast.
+The tour began at Naamsestraat 3, moving then to the building's magnificent facade.
+Construction of the City Hall started in 1439 and underwent several modifications.
+The impressive 236 statues of public figures we see today were added around 1850, and the staircase dates back to 1709.
+Interestingly, the statues we see are not the original ones preserved in the attic.
+Imagining the building before these modifications is fascinating.
+A highlight was observing the intricately carved bases of the statue niches, depicting scenes from the Bible about sin and punishment, like the story of Adam and Eve.
+These figures, from the original project, served as a warning to maintain order and good behaviour among Leuven's medieval population.
+I love learning about history and society through architecture.

-After our external tour, we entered the foyer, a special room who serves nowadays as a reception for events.
-In the foyer we can see many flags, the most interesting ones are from the 7 noble families of Leuven, which originated from the seven daughters of a 9th-century knight named Batijn.
-The next step was to visit the three salons, which are the oldest part of the building.
-Their interior design of the rooms dates from the XIV century and it's home to important paintings and panels, as the Resurrection of Christ from Otto Van Veen, teacher of Rubens.
-It was a bit sad to see that the panel of Van Veen was damaged by poorly made restorations done during the last centuries.
-Another highlight was the gothic hall on the second floor.
-Part of the beam blocks are original and carved to show the life of Maria and Christ.
-It's an amazing working space for our town hall councillors to work, isn't it?
-It keeps being used nowadays.
-Next to this hall, we entered another small one, which keeps its original star-shaped wooden vault.
-The last room we visited is the mayor's office, which served as a meeting room for the Saint Peter's Lords of the Seven Noble Families, previously mentioned.
-My words aren't enough to share with you all the details and stories, you should definitely visit and experience it by yourself.
-If you love history as much as I do, I'm sure you will like the tour.
+After our exterior tour, we entered the foyer, now used as a reception area for events.
+Here, we saw many flags, notably those of the seven noble families of Leuven, descended from the seven daughters of a 9th-century knight named Batijn.
+We then visited the three salons, the oldest parts of the building, featuring interior designs from the 14th century and hosting important paintings and panels, like the Resurrection of Christ by Otto Van Veen, Rubens' teacher.
+It was disheartening to see that Van Veen's panel had suffered from poor restorations over the centuries.
+Another highlight was the Gothic hall on the second floor, where part of the original beam blocks, carved to depict the life of Maria and Christ, are still in use by our town hall councillors.
+Adjacent to this hall is another small one, retaining its original star-shaped wooden vault.
+The final room we visited was the mayor's office, once a meeting room for the Saint Peter's Lords of the Seven Noble Families.
+My description hardly does justice to all the details and stories; it's a place you must visit and experience for yourself.
+If you love history as much as I do, you'll surely enjoy the tour.

-After our visit we had a coffee on the terrace of the Oude Market, the self-proclaimed longest open-air bar space of Belgium.
-It's definitely the longest and most beautiful one I've seen ;) It was the cherry on the top of the cake of our #SundayLove.
+After our visit, we had coffee on the terrace of the Oude Markt, the self-proclaimed longest open-air bar in Belgium.
+It's certainly the longest and most beautiful one I've seen.

 Blog Archive